secret-passwordmanager/Microservices/README.md

 3. Next, you can either install our mobile application that can be found [here](https://github.com/secret-passwordmanager/Picasso), or you can read [this](https://github.com/secret-passwordmanager/Legacy/tree/master/Documentation/Postman-Demo.md) documentation to simulate our phone app using **Postman**

 ## Repository Outline
 All of our code can be found within our `Microservices` folder.
-Each subfolder is an independent service that can be successfully launched without any other code outside its folder.
+Currently we are using **Docker** to contain our microservices.
+Each subfolder contains the code for a single microservice, and also includes the dockerfile.
 Within each subfolder there should be a README that contains information about the relevant parts of the code, though our core logic is mostly contained in our [API](https://github.com/ECS153/final-project-group-0-/blob/master/microservices/dotnetapi/README.md)

 ### Folder Structure
   - Microservices: Folder containing all of our microservices.